The Kurosagi Corpse Delivery Service: The Kurosagi Corpse Delivery Service

 Yaichi is a spirit that seems to follow around Karatsu if not outright possessing him.
 He may be the source of Karatsu's ability or at least be able to amplify it to a great extent.
 The most notable of Yaichi's features are his long white hair and the severe scars on his face.
 One scar starts at the center-top of the face and runs down between the eyes and then down the right side.
 It is met below the eye by another scar coming from the right ear.
 A third scar runs across the left cheek starting from the corner of the mouth.
 Though there is no direct interaction or awareness with the group, he often helps the group with warnings or taking over some of the body movement of various characters who feel his presence during that period.

+Nire

+Nire is another organization specializing in postmortem services.
+Unlike Kurosagi, Nire is commercially successful on account of focusing on high-end services such as mummification and cryonics.